lukearp/Azure-Batch-Python/ReadMe.md

 python .\orchestrator.py jobname file.txt file2.txt file3.txt
 ```

 This will create a job and 3 tasks associated.
 The nodes will run storage.py and copy the files to an output folder on the same container.
+In this example, file.txt, file2.txt, and file3.txt would need to be in the root of the storage container for the tasks to succeed.